 Usually I save my affinity for movie and game soundtracks for my soundtrack site but here’s the occasional exception.
-Following are three mixes I created featuring favorite pieces from the game soundtracks of 2013 in three separate genres: orchestral, electronic and rock.
-The idea of purposefully listening to music from video games may seem silly to the unacquainted, but for people whose tastes go beyond the typical top-40 fare I think they’re well worth a listen.
+These three compilation mixes feature my favorite pieces from the game soundtracks of 2013 in three separate genres: orchestral, electronic and rock.
+Listening to music from video games may seem silly to the unacquainted, but for people whose tastes go beyond the typical top-40 fare they’re well worth a listen.

 Woody Allen’s latest is purely a star vehicle for Cate Blanchett, and her performance as a spoiled socialite struggling psychologically with a fall from grace is without question outstanding.
 But as genuine as the depiction of her severely flawed, almost completely unlikable character may be – and those of the only moderately more likable characters around her – there’s no thought-provoking look into the root of it all, no hint of resolution, no particularly exceptional craftsmanship, and little humor to distract from the sad state of affairs at hand.
 It’s a plain look at real people struggling with real – if slightly elite – problems, and as such it wins points for authenticity but few for entertainment or artistry.